solrevdev/solrevdev.github.io/_drafts/how-to-migrate-from-dotnet-core-31-to-dotnet-core-50.md

 - dotnetcore

 ---
-## How to migrate from .NET Core 3.1 to .NET Core 5.0

 The very latest version of .NET Core was launched at [.NET Conf](https://www.dotnetconf.net/).

 I decided to wait until the upgrade was available in all the various package managers such as homebrew on macOS and apt-get on Ubuntu and chocolatey on Windows.